-If you are a BC resident, you must be enrolled in MSP.
+If you are a BC resident, you must be enrolled in BC MSP in order to be covered for the extended health and dental benefits.
 This is the basic health plan available to all BC residents, and your benefits include this coverage.
 If you are a BC resident and not enrolled in MSP, you should enroll.